 US Senator Arlen Specter

-Hailed as the two most important outreach tools of our time, each of the documentaries scripted and produced by Hanoch Teller are works of art and repositories of vital information.
+Hailed as the two most important outreach tools of our time, each of the documentaries written and produced by Hanoch Teller are works of art and repositories of vital information.
 Do You Believe in Miracles?
-(1996), has been viewed by 70,000, winning numerous awards, including The New York Times “Critic’s Choice.”
-This docu-drama chronicles miracles in our day: from the Gulf War when 39 SCUD missiles pulverized heavy-populated neighborhoods as the residents walked away without a scratch, to a border crossing in Havana where kindness performed two decades earlier was bountifully rewarded.
+(1996), has been viewed by over 70,000, winning numerous awards, including The New York Times “Critic’s Choice.”
+This docu-drama chronicles contemporaneous miracles from clandestine Cuban escape in 1960 to the Gulf War.
 Do You Believe in Miracles? is a celebration of Divine Providence and a catalyst for Jewish pride.

 In 2012 Hanoch Teller scripted, directed and produced Reb Elimelech and the Chassidic Legacy of Brotherhood about the paramount chassidic leader, Reb Elimelech M’Lizhensk and the theme of ahavas Yisrael, love for our fellow man.